ocaml/oasis/HACKING.md

 Guidelines for developing OASIS
 ===========================

-Updates in _oasis:
+Updates in `_oasis`:

-_oasis and setup.ml of the OASIS project need to be updated with the officially released version of OASIS.
+`_oasis` and setup.ml of the OASIS project need to be updated with the officially released version of OASIS.

 __You should never use the version of OASIS under development to update__